ibexa/documentation-user/docs/pim/work_with_product_page_urls.md

 When you are creating new [product type](create_product_types.md) you can set up product URL alias name pattern.

-To do it, fill in all the necessary information and choose the attributes that you want to use in URL alias name pattern field and click **Save** button.
+To do it, fill in all the necessary information, choose the attributes that you want to use in URL alias name pattern, copy their ID, and paste in the **URL alias name pattern** field using following pattern: <attribute:id>-<attribute:id>-(...), then click **Save and close** button.

+Below you can see an example of URL alias name pattern:

 ![URL attributes](url_attributes.png "URL attributes")